arn-the-long-beard/proto-seeder/README.md

 ```

-You should get the following output from this command:
+You should get the following output from this command at root of your project:

-`cargo run -- -g ./examples/backbone_app/src/lib.rs`
+`proto_seeder ./src/lib.rs`

+if you go to `/src`  and run :

+`proto_seeder lib.rs`

+Will not work because of https://github.com/arn-the-long-beard/proto-seeder/issues/1

+Here is an example of output with the example.

 ```
 -> found 3 locals view to create